Triangulation Independent Ptolemy Varieties: Examples

 \subsubsection{The representations with obstruction class $\sigma^3$}

 We obtain

 One easily checks that $H^1(\widehat M;\Z/2\Z)=\Z/2\Z$.
 Hence, by Theorem~\ref{thm:MainThmPSL} there should be only two $\PSL(2,\C)$ representations, not four.
 Indeed, replacing $w$ by its Galois conjugate $-w$ corresponds to conjugating the representation by the diagonal matrix with entries $\sqrt{-1}$ and $-\sqrt{-1}$.
 Note that the fixed field of the Galois isomorphism $w\mapsto -w$ is $\Q(\sqrt{-7})$, which is the shape field of \texttt{m009}.
+The two representations detected are the geometric representation and its complex conjugate.